Great Prizes up for grabs. Check out the Science Fair topics and start your project today!

 a) Use the hard copy or digital copy of the doc below to record the outcomes of your experiment,

-b) Process your data into a graph using google sheets - use the image below as a guide for how to place your data.
+b) Process your data into a graph using Google Sheets - use the image below as a guide for how to place your data.

 c) Think about what the results show - did they support your hypothesis or not?
 Write this in your conclusion.

-d) Some other questions;
+d) Some other questions to answer;

 Why did we put vinegar in all 3 flasks?

 What did the lamp in the experiment represent/model?
+Could we do this in another way?

 What gas was created in flask 2?
 What is the chemical equation for this reaction?